devarshh/Exploratory-data-analysis-capstone/README.md

-# Comprehensive Crime Data Analysis Tool
+# Comprehensive Crime Data Analysis Using Python

 This repository contains a Python-based tool for performing comprehensive analysis on crime datasets.
 It includes modules for temporal, spatial, demographic, and categorical crime data analysis, utilizing advanced visualization and geospatial mapping techniques.